Natalie Portman

-Early life and background
+Early life

-Natalie Hershlag was born on June 9, 1981, in Jerusalem, to Jewish parents with roots in Poland, Austria, and Russia.
-She is the only child of Shelley (née Stevens), an American homemaker who works as Portman's agent, and Avner Hershlag, an Israeli-born gynecologist.
-Her maternal grandparents were American Jews, whereas her paternal grandparents were Jewish immigrants to Israel.
+Natalie Hershlag was born on June 9, 1981, in Jerusalem, Mount Scopus, at Hadassah Medical Center to Jewish parents.
+She is the only child of Shelley Stevens, an Ohio-born artist, and Avner Hershlag, an Israeli-born gynecologist.
+Portman’s maternal grandparents were Jewish immigrants from Russia and Austria who settled in the United States, while her paternal grandparents emigrated from Poland to Israel in the late 1930s.
+Her grandfather had led a Jewish youth movement in Poland and came to Israel expecting to send for his family later, but they perished in the gas chambers of Auschwitz.
+Her paternal grandmother, originally from Romania, worked as a spy for the British during World War II.
+Portman is a dual citizen of Israel and the United States.

-Portman and her family first lived in Washington, D.C., but relocated to Connecticut in 1988 and then moved to Long Island in 1990.
-While living in Washington Portman attended Charles E. Smith Jewish Day School in Rockville, Maryland.
+Portman and her family migrated to the United States when she was 3, first living in Washington, D.C., but relocating to Connecticut in 1988 and then settling in Syosset, Long Island.
+While living in Washington, Portman attended Charles E. Smith Jewish Day School in Rockville, Maryland.
 Her native language is Hebrew.
 While living on Long Island, she attended a Jewish elementary school, the Solomon Schechter Day School of Nassau County.
 She studied ballet and modern dance at the American Theater Dance Workshop, and regularly attended the Usdan Center for the Creative and Performing Arts.
 Describing her early life, Portman has said that she was "different from the other kids.
 I was more ambitious.
 I knew what I liked and what I wanted, and I worked very hard.
-I was a very serious kid."
+I was a very serious kid".

 When Portman was ten years old, a Revlon agent spotted her at a pizza restaurant and asked her to become a child model.
 She turned down the offer but used the opportunity to get an acting agent.
 She auditioned for the 1992 off-Broadway Ruthless!, a musical about a girl who is prepared to commit murder to get the lead in a school play.
 Portman and Britney Spears were chosen as understudies for star Laura Bell Bundy.